benbalter/benbalter.github.com/_posts/2015-09-13-three-biggest-challenges-in-government-it.md

 ### Lack of technocratic leadership

-2. Lack of technocratic leadership
-  * Optimize for developers
-  * Tech-centric initiatives key to policy goals
-  * Geeks lack a seat at the table, both inside government and out, geek vs. suit divide
-  * Matter of priorities; Forgo tools and systems (set org up for long-term success) for short-term wins (get the thing out the door)
-  * Think in terms of 10-20 years for digital systems, but 6mo - year for platforms, tools, culture
-  * Don't have the tools because management not affected by the need to scratch an itch (e.g. small script to automate a task)
-  * Ex.
-Can't code in the open, but no budget for on-prem VCS
+`healthcare.gov` was [the best thing to happen to government IT](http://ben.balter.com/2015/04/22/the-difference-between-18f-and-usds/#the-healthcaregov-wakeup-call).
+Traditionally, there's been two classes of change agents in government, [geeks and suits](http://ben.balter.com/2014/12/18/geeks-and-suits/).
+The geeks are exactly what you'd expect to find in the sub-basement of the government agency in a dimly lit room strewn with Mountain Dew cans again Doritos crumbs.
+They're the ones that understand today's IT landscape.
+The suits are exactly what you'd expect to find on the top floor of the agency, windowed room strewn with business cards and printed power point decks.
+They're the ones that understanding today's organizational politics.
+The problem is, only one has a seat at the table, and it produces exactly outcomes you'd expect.

+`healthcare.gov` was the first time in recent memory that a policy initiative failed due to our inability to execute from a technical perspective, but it was far from the first time that geeks in government pushed for the need to rethink how we approached technology.
+The administration quickly realized that simply throwing more money at “enterprise grade solutions” wasn’t a defensible strategy, but that lesson hasn't been learned across government.
+Those making strategic decisions are largely still those that spend a life-long career as a bureaucrat making "risk-averse" investments that contract out the bulk of the technical know-how.
+In a world in which policy initiatives increasingly lean on technical ability, geeks simply lack a seat at the table.

+First, the system is rigged for suits and against geeks, which means that it'll always solve for an effective process over an effective outcome.
+Enterprise software is a particular breed of software.
+It's popular among CIOs because it checks the right boxes and it's equally unpopular among end users because that's what it does best.
+On paper, an iPhone and a Blackberry both allow you to send and receive email, browse the internet, and make phone calls.
+Ask a consumer which they'd prefer, and there's a world of difference.
+The same is true of Enterprise IT and the stacks its built up.
+Government IT often prefers the vendor which claims to meet an arbitrary compliance standard.
+With some combination of time, money, and effort, compliance is always possible.
+Given that same trifecta, good technology is not a guarantee.
+Instead, of optimizing for process, optimize for the developer (and thus the end-user) experience.

+Second, agencies often forgo the fundamentals of a sound technology stack that would set up the agency for to execute in the long term — tools, systems, and culture — for short term wins and "getting the thing out the door".
+Agencies expect 10 to 20 years of planning and forethought from geeks for standing up a new digital systems, but rarely plan six months to a year down the line when contracting out the platforms, tools, and human capital that will make that vision a reality.
+As a result, even if an agency's IT stack looks good on paper, in reality, it's often held together with little more than duct tape and bubble gum.

+Finally, there's something to be said for a geek's need to scratch an itch.
+Geeks are problem solvers.
+Geeks are slaves to doing things better than the status quo.
+Regardless of role or title, geeks find itches in their day-to-day life they're dying to scratch.
+They think "I could write a script to automate this task", or "if only there were an API, it'd be so much easier to submit this report".
+Regardless of the thing, geeks know technology and geeks know if there's a better way.
+The same can't be said of suits.
+Geeks that serve under suits often don't have the tools they need because management isn't affected by the need to scratch that itch.
+That's why you end up in the Catch-51 where it's against agency policy to code in the open, but there's also no budget to stand up on on-prem version control system.
+Geeks in leadership positions naturally scratch itches, the same itches their developers are asking to have scratched.

-3. Heavyweight processes bred by distrust
+### Heavyweight processes bred by distrust

-  * Distrust of employees, contractors/vendors, the community
+  *   * Distrust of employees, contractors/vendors, the community
   * Employees
     * Assume if they can do something malicious, they will
     * Technical and policy constraints over cultural norms